Beam-Connectivity/beam-connectivity.github.io/index.md

 4. **Final interview** - An opportunity to meet a couple of other people in Beam Connectivity, so you can ask questions and get to know more about what it's like being part of the team. *30 minutes - 1 hour*

+# Beam Team Perks <a name="beam-team-perks"></a>

+We understand that the package is about more than just the salary and company culture, so we want to be clear about what you will get as a Beam staffer:

+* 🌍 Highly flexible, remote working

+* ⛱ 25 days holiday

+* 👩🏼‍🏫 Professional development budget

+* 🏠 Home office budget to supercharge your workspace

+* 💻 M1 MacBook or equivalent laptop

+* 👴🏼 Competitive pension

+* 🎉 Genuinely fun company away days (last time we went rally driving!)

 # Open positions <a name="vacancies"></a>

 These are some specific vacancies that we have: